Skip to content

 Ghost Tour

-Ghost tours are two-a-penny in Edinburgh, which is by all accounts one of the most haunted cities in the UK.
+Ghost Tours are two-a-penny in Edinburgh, which is by all accounts one of the most haunted cities in the UK.
 With it’s dark and gory history, that’s hardly a surprise!
-The best ones feature an Edinburgh vaults tour.
+The best ones feature an Edinburgh Vaults tour.
 These supposedly haunted vaults lie underground beneath the Old Town, and are filled with spooky corners and even spookier stories.

 For dramatic stories of body snatchers, murder, and gruesome torture techniques, you can’t beat the ghost tours from Mercat Tours.
 This is one of the best ways Funny, fascinating – and then absolutely terrifying.
-Read about my experiences on the tour here!

 weekend in edinburgh